karimarttila/karimarttila.github.io/_posts/2017-03-17-how-to-create-lambdas-in-aws.md

 date:	2017-03-17
 ---

-  We continue our AWS related blog series that we started in our first article “[Use AWS Services as Building Blocks to Implement Your Enterprise System](https://medium.com/tieto-developers/use-aws-services-as-building-blocks-to-implement-your-enterprise-system-598676a0ee49#)”.
+  We continue our AWS related blog series that we started in our first article "[Use AWS Services as Building Blocks to Implement Your Enterprise System](https://medium.com/tieto-developers/use-aws-services-as-building-blocks-to-implement-your-enterprise-system-598676a0ee49#)".
 In this new article we talk about our experiences regarding how to create Lambdas in AWS.

 ![](/img/2017-03-17-how-to-create-lambdas-in-aws_img_1.jpeg)Concept AWS Architecture using AWS Lambdas

 ### Introduction

-In our previous blog post “[How to Create EC2 Images in AWS?](https://medium.com/tieto-developers/how-to-create-ec2-images-in-aws-a27b1afc97c6#)” we already explained that there are several ways to create services to AWS infrastructure: EC2 instances (servers), Docker containers and Lambdas.
+In our previous blog post "[How to Create EC2 Images in AWS?](https://medium.com/tieto-developers/how-to-create-ec2-images-in-aws-a27b1afc97c6#)" we already explained that there are several ways to create services to AWS infrastructure: EC2 instances (servers), Docker containers and Lambdas.

 This blog post is a short introduction how to create Lambdas for Amazon Web Services.

 ### **What Are AWS Lambdas?**

 [AWS Lambdas](https://aws.amazon.com/lambda/) are serverless functions that AWS hosts without the need to create dedicated servers (EC2) for them.
 This is a new cloud paradigm that is most probably going to be big in the future.
-You don’t need to create and pay for EC2 instances if you know that you are going to run your functionality only in certain occasions — you only pay for the milliseconds you run the functions.
+You don't need to create and pay for EC2 instances if you know that you are going to run your functionality only in certain occasions — you only pay for the milliseconds you run the functions.

 ### **How to Create AWS Lambdas?**

-You can create AWS Lambdas using the AWS Console or CLI — but you should do that only when experimenting with AWS resources — never use that kind of ad hoc process to create / maintain your production infrastructure (for a more detailed reason read our previous blog article “[How to Create and Manage Resources in Amazon Web Services Infrastructure?](https://medium.com/tieto-developers/how-to-create-and-manage-resources-in-amazon-web-services-infrastructure-f9af85b77c4a#)”).
+You can create AWS Lambdas using the AWS Console or CLI — but you should do that only when experimenting with AWS resources — never use that kind of ad hoc process to create / maintain your production infrastructure (for a more detailed reason read our previous blog article "[How to Create and Manage Resources in Amazon Web Services Infrastructure?](https://medium.com/tieto-developers/how-to-create-and-manage-resources-in-amazon-web-services-infrastructure-f9af85b77c4a#)").

 We have created Lambdas using our favorite Infrastructure as Code tool — [Terraform](https://www.terraform.io/).